-Meet the Team
+Meet The Team

 CPM, RN, BSN, LDEM

 Kathleen, known as ‘Kat’ is a licensed doctor of nursing practice in women’s health and in nurse midwifery in the state of Utah.
 She has a great love for mamas in labor and enjoys helping them through those challenges to a complete delivery.
 She is passionate about women’s strengths and the power of birth.
 She is an avid supporter of water birth and women’s choices about their birth experience.
 She is an advocate for safe and natural childbirth.

 Micah is passionate about helping women and families during the prenatal and birth process.
 She went to school for her bachelor in nursing at UNC-Greensboro.
 She is a Southern girl at heart.
 She was raised in North Carolina with the best of mountains and beaches.
 She moved to Salt Lake City to work on Labor and Delivery and to study in the midwifery program at the University of Utah.

 She worked on the OB flight team at the University Hospital.
 Micah met her soul mate and lived the Army life.
 Her husband served as a helicopter mechanic and deep sea diver.
 They currently live in North Ogden.
 They have five children and enjoy camping, gardening, and sports.

 Her desire and passion to help women in the birthing process stemmed from reading stories of midwives who would travel to homes in the country to help women during birth.
 She wants to help empower women to do what the body has naturally done for thousands of years.

-Bethany had her next two babies with no medical intervention with an ob/gyn, but still felt something was missing.
+Bethany had her next two babies with no medical intervention with an OB/GYN, but still felt something was missing.
 With her fifth baby, Bethany finally had a midwife and could not believe how different that birth was!
 She believes all families should have the wonderful experience she had, and hopes she can bring care and compassion to everyone she meets at My Family Birth Center.

 Bethany considers herself a life-long learner.
 In her free time, she enjoys reading, gardening, hiking, going on dates with her husband, and playing with her kids.